Deadly-Pigg/Advent-of-Code/README.md

 Day 11 was the fastest for me yet.
 I guess once you do day 10 and suffer through it for ages, day 11 just feels incredibly easy, even though it's not (day 6 was)

+Day 12 I was unable to get more than 1 star (as of writing).
+Sad day.
+Also ruined my flow and as such didn't stick with doing the advent of codes on the days they're given

+Day 13 was a fresh breath of air... from day 12 hell.
+Wasn't too bad

+Day 14 I found alright.
+I had to hard-code in certain parts of my code, which isn't alright, but it runs

+Day 15 was easy.
+No other comments

+Day 16 I had to bruteforce.
+Sad day, as I couldn't use memoization for it like I had hoped (still runs in ~1 second so it's nothing too awful)

 ## Miscellanous
 Example of others who do Advent of Code: